SomedudeX/mpeg-convert/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the issue**
 A clear and concise description of what the issue is.
+Provide any additional context if necessary...

 **Steps to Reproduce**
-A series of steps to reproduce the issue
+A series of steps to reproduce the issue...

 **Expected behavior**
-A description of what you expected to happen.
+A description of what you expected to happen, as well as a description of what actually happened...

 **Logs**
-Attach the program output (with the `--verbose` option).
+Attach the logs by either...
+ - Copy pasting directly from the terminal
+ - Piping the output to `tee`:
+    ```
+    mpeg-convert.py [options] <file.in> <file.out> | tee log.txt
+    ```
+   the output will be at `log.txt`.

 **System Environment**
-Attach the output of `--version`
+Attach the output of `--version`...

-**Additional context**
-Add other context about the issue here.